Harald-U/istio-handson/workshop/exercise5.md

 ## The Cloud Native Starter app

-Our Cloud Nativre Starter app has three services:
+Our Cloud Native Starter app has three services:

 - 2 versions of Web-API
 - Articles